ibm-cloud-docs/vpc/snapshots_vpc_view.md

 ### View snapshot details in the UI
 {: #snapshots-vpc-view-snapshot-ui}

-To see details about a snapshot:
+To see detailed information about a snapshot, take the following steps.

 1. Go to the list of all snapshots.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage snapshots**.